FallGuys-org/SqlDatabaseGenerator/README.md

 Just run the app.
 The default behaviour is to load data from the Fall Guys database repo and generate a SQlite database named `fallguys.db` in the same folder as the app.

 Run the exe with `--help` to read the docs and see all options.

+## NuGet Package
+The EF Core `DbContext` and models are published as [a NuGet package](https://github.com/FallGuys-org/SqlDatabaseGenerator/packages/1445739).